dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 * Ensure that you have done a repo build per the instructions above.
 * Create a new folder and switch into it.
-* Issue the command, `dotnet init`, on the command/shell prompt.
+* Issue the command, `dotnet new`, on the command/shell prompt.
 This will add a template source file and corresponding project.json.
 If you get an error, please ensure the [pre-requisites](prerequisites-for-building.md) are installed.

 ## Using RyuJIT ##